Sihuai2412/Epsilon/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).

 See the [LICENSE](LICENSE) file for the full text.